system76/docs/_articles/switch-from-macos-to-popos.md

 macOS and Pop!\_OS manage network menus and settings almost identically.
 Both have a drop-down menu in the upper right corner of the screen to quickly connect to an available network.

-Both have dedicated areas in System Preferences (macOS) and Settings (Pop!\_OS) to edit saved connections, IP settings and configure things like proxy settings or Virtual Private Networks (VPN).
+Both have dedicated areas in System Preferences (macOS) and Settings (Pop!\_OS) to edit saved connections, IP settings, and to configure things like proxy settings or Virtual Private Networks (VPNs).

 [Return to Table of Contents](#Contents)